pavedroad-io/blueprints/microservices/ga/workerPool/README.md

 ### Versioning information
 The make file sets three versioning variables; VERSION, BUILD, and GIT_TAG.
 These are passed go the go compiler and printed when the -v flag is passed on the command line.
 Output is formatted as JSON.

-    films -v
+    $ films -v
     {"Version": "1.0.0", "Build": "8755e7f", "GitTag": "v0.0alpha"}

 VERSION := 1.0.0
 ----------------
-The version variable is set based on the value you enter in your definitions file
+The version variable is set based on the value you enter in your definitions file.

 BUILD := $(shell git rev-parse --short HEAD)
 --------------------------------------------
-The build is set to the commit id of your current HEAD
+The build is set to the commit ID of your current git HEAD.

 GIT_TAG := $(shell git describe)
 --------------------------------